Process Overload

 Diego believes that by using Anti-maceration, a distinctive microbe-friendly environment is fostered, leading to the emergence of unique flavours during fermentation.
 So far, Diego has applied this method to the Castillo variety, producing what may be the finest Castillo we’ve ever encountered.
 Its profile boasted elegant white florals, juicy citrus, and complex tropical fruit nuances, presenting a wonderfully rich aroma intensity and refined tasting experience.

 Robert’s opinion: One of the front-runners for funkiest coffees, rivaling, if not exceeding even carbonic maceration.
 It’s a very expensive process, so be prepared for sticker shock.
+Roasted poorly, you’ll get a strongly chemical-forward punch to find some synthetic, syrupy red fruits; it might kill you if you’re funk-averse.

 From Homegrounds post